Wave Race 64 made a huge splash when it launched in 1996.

 Each course comes with its own wave patterns.
 For example, Drake Lake features calm and still water, whereas Marine Fortress has incredibly rocky waves.

 At the same time, the water will change over the duration of the race.
-For example, the tide will come in and the water depth will decrease.
+For example, the tide will go out and the water level of the course will decrease.
 In some instances this drastically alters a course’s layout, opening up new routes.

 The water physics are impressive to the point that they’re almost tangible.
 You can “feel” the waves as you crash into them and they affect your trajectory.